Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The town layout has evolved around natural harbors and defensive positions

 The Repić Apartments aren't just accommodation - they're a case study in Balkan hospitality.
 The Repić family has been hosting guests since the 1960s, when their first visitors were Yugoslav factory workers on subsidized vacations.
-Their guest book includes comments in Serbo-Croatian, German, Italian and one particularly enthusiastic entry in Finnish that apparently translates to "the rakija here could melt snow."
+Their guest book includes comments in Serbo-Croatian, German and Italian, spanning decades of travelers who found their way to this quiet corner of the coast.

 View from Klek, Croatia (43.0419°N, 17.5180°E) - Panoramic Adriatic Sea view from coastal vantage point